shapeshed/shapeshed.com/content/post/domain_forwarding_in_apache.md

         DocumentRoot /var/www/vhosts/monkeysarecool.com/httpdocs
         ServerName www.monkeysarecool.com
         ServerAlias ilovemonkeys.com monkeysarecool.co.uk monkeysrockmyworld.co.uk
-        ServerAlias www.ilovemonkeys.com www.monkeysarecool.co.uk www.monkeysrockmyworld.co.uk Include /var/www/vhosts/monkeysarecool.com/conf/vhost.conf
+        ServerAlias www.ilovemonkeys.com www.monkeysarecool.co.uk www.monkeysrockmyworld.co.uk
+        Include /var/www/vhosts/monkeysarecool.com/conf/vhost.conf
     </VirtualHost>

-You'll see the lines Server Alias have listings for the domains both with www and without.
-This ensures you can receive requests with and without www.
+You'll see the lines Server Alias have listings for the domains both with `www` and without.
+This ensures you can receive requests with and without `www`.
 I like to put them on separate lines so I can see I have what's happening.

 Finally there is an Include line.
 This points to an additional configuration file for the domain.
-You could use an .htaccess file here but if you have root access to the box it is much more efficient performance wise to put it in an additional configuration file.
+You could use an `.htaccess` file here but if you have root access to the box it is much more efficient performance wise to put it in an additional configuration file.

 ## Forwarding the domain

-So far we've set up requests for Apache to serve up monkeyworld.com for our additional domains.
+So far we've set up requests for Apache to serve up `monkeyworld.com` for our additional domains.
 You could leave it like this and restart Apache to have the same content served up on these domains.
 This is a bad thing for Google though and it is likely your rankings will slip down with duplicate content on multiple domains.

 So we want to forward the domain.
 To do that lets open our additional configuration file: